 Beer Can Island

 Jewfish Key is located just east of the Longboat Key bridge.
-In lower tides there are many shallow sandbars that provide a perfect location to anchor the boat, shell collect, experience sea creatures, go fishing and spend the day swimming and picnicking.
+In lower tides there are many shallow sandbars on the west side of the Island.
+They provide a perfect location to anchor the boat, shell collect, experience sea creatures, go fishing, snorkeling, creature viewing and spend the day swimming and picnicking.